wri/Aqueduct30Docker/other/known_issues.md

 #### Raw values exceeding the range [0-1]

 The monthly and annual time series for each indicator are limited to the indicator specific ranges.
 However, to derive a baseline value, we applied a regression model.
-This model is not limited to [0-1] and can result in values that do not make sense.
+This regression model is not limited to [0-1] and can result in values that do not make sense.
+We might consider more robust regression models in future version.